 For younger kids between the ages of 3 to 5 years, you can read my other post Best Microscopes for kids 3-5 years old for more information about microscope, how can microscope help in kids learning and comparison of the best microscopes suitable for younger kids.

 For older kids 6 years old and up, a more advanced and more complex microscope is suitable to feed their curiosity.
 It is at this age that kids are more responsible, can focus more on the task at hand and are able to handle and navigate through a more complex toy.
 It is the crucial stage in a kid’s life that “what’s” & “how’s” are not enough for them to know.
 It is equally important if not more important for them to know the “why’s” of things.
 The hunger for this need “to know” drives them to discover and learn the why’s of the things around them.
 To feed this hunger and to equip them with the right tools is the best we can do as parents.
-We cannot tell them what should their interest be or what they should be best at.
-It’s the process of exposing them to different field of interest that can discover their future selves, they can be best at playing the piano or baseball or more interested in science and technology.
+We cannot tell them what should their interests be or what they should be best at.
+It’s the process of exposing them to a different field of interest that can discover their future selves, they can be best at playing the piano or baseball or more interested in science and technology.
 As they grow older and the same interest is nurtured, they can be the next Mozzart or Einstein of their generation.
-In today’s world where Science, Technology, Engineering and Math have been indispensable part of human lives, it is critical to equip and enable our kids to battle the challenges ahead of them.
+In today’s world where Science, Technology, Engineering and Math have been an indispensable part of human lives, it is critical to equip and enable our kids to battle the challenges ahead of them.
 See other post about STEM Learning Toys – Play to Learn about the benefits of STEM Toys.

 Growing up in the 1980’s, I never had the opportunity to play with STEM toys like microscopes.
 I only had the chance to use an actual one in the university as part of my course curriculum in Metallurgical Engineering.
 But now, with growing awareness about the importance of Science, Technology, Engineering and Math (STEM) microscopes are made available to kids as STEM toys.
 It’s fantastic to see microscopes with 1200x magnification as a kid’s toy for just a small fraction of the cost of a real professional microscope.